-Dr. Henry “Harry” James Sullivan was born in Picton, Ontario on the 8th of February, 1875 to Daniel Sullivan and the former Margaret Goodwin.
-Dr. Sullivan had a sister Stella and two brothers, Thomas and Archie.
+Dr. Henry “Harry” James Sullivan was born in Picton, Ontario on the 8th of February, 1875.
+Dr. Sullivan was the 2nd of 5 children born to Daniel Sullivan and the former Margaret Goodwin.
+His father was a brick maker and his siblings were; Eugene Sullivan, Mary Estella Sullivan, Thomas Clearly Sullivan and Archibald Sullivan.
 Dr. Sullivan graduated from Picton High School in 1893 and taught school for a number of years before continuing his own education.

 Dr. Sullivan served on the Catholic Separate School Board and on the Chatham Public Board of Education.
 He was also a member of the C.M.B.A., the Knights of Columbus, and the Catholic Order of Foresters.
 Dr. Sullivan was one of the original incorporators of St. Joseph’s Hospital.
 In his spare time, Dr. Sullivan enjoyed playing cricket.

 Dr. Sullivan became ill with a severe cold and he died of pneumonia in Chatham on the 18th of March, 1914.
 In early March of 1914, Dr. Sullivan signed the death record of a 35 year old man who had died of pneumonia, indicative that he cared for his patients up until the time he got sick just prior to his death at the age of 39.
 He was buried at St. Anthony’s Cemetery in Chatham.
 Dr. Paul Poisson of Tecumseh, purchased the practice of Dr. Sullivan, in the spring of 1914.

 According to the 1921 census, Mrs. Sullivan was living with her children and her widowed mother at 33 Third Street in Chatham.